mjbenefiel/Bamazon/README.md

 - The app will prompt users to enter the ID of the product they'd like to purchase, and then asks how many units they'd like to buy.

-- Once the customer has placed an order, the app will check with the database to verify if the store has enough product to meet the customer's request.
+- Once the user has placed an order, the app will check with the database to verify if the store has enough product to meet the user's request.

-- If not, the app will prevent the order from being processed and ask the customer to modify their order.
+- If not, the app will prevent the order from being processed and ask the user to modify their order.

 - The order will be processed if there is enough product.
 The SQL database will be updated to reflect the order.
-Once the update is successful, total purchase price will be displayed for the customer.
+Once the update is successful, total purchase price will be displayed for the user.
 <hr>

 <h2>Technology and packages used</h2>